Which documents do we have to complete?

-The processing times depends on the registrar's office in charge and varies significantly from city to city.
+The processing times depends on the Registrar's Office in charge and varies significantly from city to city.

-Given the ever increasing numbers of applications, please be advised that processing at the Registrar’s Office I in Berlin takes at least two years.
+Given the ever increasing numbers of applications, please be advised that processing at the Registrar’s Office I in Berlin takes at least three years.
 If a name declaration is necessary, the last name of the spouse is confirmed separately by the Registrar’s Office I in Berlin, which usually takes two to three months.
 Once the last name has been confirmed a German passport can be issued in the new name.

 Which German Consular Mission serves my U.S. home state?